 *Already an ACSI member?
 Student Activities registration and information are available in ACSI ConNEXUS.
-Go to ConNEXUS and log in; then, in the dropdown menu under Groups, find your region.
+Go to ConNEXUS and log in; then, in the dropdown menu under Regions, find your region.
 In the fly-out menu, select your region’s student activity group.

 The ACSI Student Activities Program seeks to encourage and inspire students toward a standard of excellence in leadership, communication, and performance by enhancing member Christian schools’ academic and fine arts programs.
 It provides opportunity for students to practically apply and develop skills necessary for confident Christian leadership.
 Each activity is planned to impact students’ educational and spiritual growth, encouraging them to be a testimony to the gospel .
 Events also seek to provide opportunity for Christian fellowship and positive interaction between students and teachers of participating schools.